scanner-research/esper-tv/README.md

 Then go to [http://localhost:8080](http://localhost:8080) in your browser.

-To use the Google Cloud SQL database, follow these directions to establish a proxy to Google's servers: [https://cloud.google.com/sql/docs/mysql/connect-admin-proxy](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy)

-Then change your database settings in `esper/esper/settings.py` to change the host to `127.0.0.1`.
+See "Accessing the cloud database" for setting up the Google Cloud proxy.
+Make sure to modify your database settings in `esper/esper/settings.py` to change the host to `127.0.0.1`.

 ## Processing videos